apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-base64png-editor-vscode-extension/README.md

 # Example :: Micro-frontends Multiplying Architecture :: Base64 PNG Editor VS Code Extension

+This package provides a VS Code Extension containing a Base64 PNG Editor, which allows editing `.base64png` files.

+To make it easier to create `.base64png` files and exporting them to other formats, this extension also provides two commands:

+1. `Base64 PNG: New from .png`
+   - Creates a new `.base64png` file from a PNG.
+You can right-click a PNG file to run this command.
+1. `Base64 PNG: Save as SVG`
+   - When a `.base64png` is open, you can click the little SVG icon at the top-right corner of the Editor, or run it from the command palette.
+A new SVG file will be created at the same directory as the `.base64png` file.

+## Building

+Run `KIE_TOOLS_BUILD__buildExamples=true pnpm build:prod`.
+A `.vsix` file will be on the `dist` folder.
+Drag it to the Extensions panel on VS Code to install it.

 ---

 Apache KIE (incubating) is an effort undergoing incubation at The Apache Software